InfyMegha/IDP_OSS-1/README.md

 </tr>
 <tr>
   <td align="center"><b>Docs</b></td>
-  <td>This folder contains the necessary documents required by the user for understanding and using IDP.</td>
+  <td>This folder contains the assets used in the Wiki pages.</td>
   <td align="center">-</td>
 </tr>
 <tr>
   <td align="center"><b>Data Files</b></td>
-  <td>This folder contains the database initialization scripts for both Postgres.
+  <td>This folder contains the database initialization scripts for Postgres.
 It also consists of the Grafana configuration file (grafana.ini) with all the necessary configurations for integrating Grafana dashboard with IDP</td>
   <td align="center">-</td>
 </tr>
 <tr>